What to Expect From Cannabis Legalization?

 An employer may wish to request medical information from the employee’s doctor, or seek the assistance of an independent medical examiner where there are questions about the employee’s fitness for duty, and what will be appropriate accommodation.

-Ensure the health and safety of all employees at work;
+1) Ensuring the health and safety of all employees at work

 address physical and/or psychological hazards in their workplace, including when impaired;